wpv-chan/UnityQuestExperiences/README.md

 ## Acknowledgments

-- Meta Quest Community
+- The Meta Quest Community
-- All contributors and supporters of the Quest Dev Insights project
+- Everyone who has supported my UnityQuestExperiences project

-I hope Quest Dev Insights will be a valuable resource in your VR development journey.
+UnityQuestExperiences is a testament to the trials, errors, and successes of a developer navigating the exciting world of VR with Unity and Meta Quest.
+I hope it serves as a beacon to those on a similar path.
 Happy coding!